gerbenvoshol/sickle/README.md

 local [Galaxy](http://galaxy.psu.edu/) server.

 ## Citation
-Sickle doesn't have a paper, but you can cite it like this:
+Sickle doesn't have a paper, but you can cite this multithreaded version like this:

     Joshi NA, Fass JN., Voshol GP (2021).
 Sickle: A sliding-window, adaptive, quality-based trimming tool for FastQ files (Version 1.33) [Software].
-Available at https://github.com/najoshi/sickle.
+Available at https://github.com/gerbenvoshol/sickle.

 ## Requirements